Philipp3107/PLAT_GUI_ENTWURF/README.md

 ## Future criterias

 Make usage of Method invoker
+Make use of lambdas
+make use of Predicate

 ### How to handle lines
 - ```keep``` : original to reduced Logfile